slecrom/ENS_HTS_2021/RNAseq/RNAseq.md

 - Export of results to an **HTML based report**
 - **Offline operation mode** to allow automated generation of reports without running the interactive application

-***

->  **What you have to do:**
->
-> - [ ] Use FASTQC to evaluate the quality of sequences in each FASTQ files.
-Using information from the [Fastqc help page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help) as well as exemples of [good](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) or  [bad](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) illumina data as references.
-> - [ ] Compare results between the two FASTQ files.
-Is there any concern related to the following analyses?

-***

-**What you have to do:**
-- [ ] Use FASTQC to evaluate the quality of sequences in each FASTQ files.
-Using information from the [Fastqc help page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help) as well as exemples of [good](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) or  [bad](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) illumina data as references.
-- [ ] &nbsp; Compare results between the two FASTQ files.
-Is there any concern related to the following analyses?

 > ***
 >
 > **What you have to do:**